JamesCoding888/JavaOCP20221017/README.md

 > ArrayDemo4.java:
 - Description:
-- a.
-Since you already understood of how to design your own method(s) as previously lecture, then plz check out the API of "Arrays.stream" to do the work as ArrayDemo3.java.
+- Since you already understood of how to design your own method(s) as previously lecture, then plz check out the API of "Arrays.stream" to do the work as ArrayDemo3.java.
 - Plz make a note of
 - 1) Arrays.stream(name_of_ArrayObject).count()
 - 2) Arrays.stream(name_of_ArrayObject).sum()